 Introduction

 In an e-commerce setup, packaging is the material that protects and ships the product, while labeling is the information printed or attached on that packaging.
 Together, packaging and labeling ensure safe delivery, smooth logistics handling, clear identification, and brand visibility.
-They turn a simple outer cover into a powerful customer touchpoint, not just a protective layer.
+They turn a simple outer cover into a powerful customer touchpoint, not just a protective layer, forming a core part of packaging solutions for the eCommerce industry.

 What is Packaging and Labeling?